AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `rate INDEX RATING`

 ```
-rate: Edits the rating of the foodplace identified by the index number used in the last foodplace listing.
-INDEX and RATING must be a positive integer.
-Existing rating will be overwritten by the input.
+rate: Edits the rating of the foodplace identified by the index number used in the displayed foodplace listing.
+If RATING is 0, then the existing rating will be removed.
+• INDEX and RATING must be positive integers.
+A RATING to be set must be between 1 and 10.
+• Existing ratings will be overwritten by the input ratings otherwise.
+Parameters:
-Parameters: INDEX RATING
+  INDEX RATING
+Example:
-Example: rate 5 1
+  rate 5 1
+  rate 2 0
 ```

 * Edits the foodplace at the specified `INDEX`.